dtc-pronto/.github/profile/README.md

  - Phobos: `10.10.10.111`
  - Deimos: `10.10.10.112`

-Once you have network configurations correct on your ground station you can ssh into the jackal with: `ssh dtc@<jackal_ip>`, the password is a space.
+Once you have network configurations correct on your ground station you can ssh into the jackal with: `ssh dtc@<jackal_ip>`.

 ### Running the Jackal
 Once you have logged into the jackal, navigate to the `Docker` directory with `cd Docker`.
 Here you can configure what components you want to run in the `docker-compose.yml`.
 In the `jackal-base` image you can configure what sensors you want to run, by setting the environment variable for the respective sensor to `true/false`.
 Setting the value to true will start the ros device driver, otherwise it will the driver will not be running and you will not see the rostopics.
 Additionally, in `docker-compose.yml` you can configure what inference components you want to run in the respective image by setting the `RUN` variable to `true/false`.
 Once you have your `docker-compose.yml` configured you can start the jackal stack with the following steps.